MaxVRAM/Signifier/README.md

 SSH provides a command line interface (CLI) into the Signifier operating systems (OS).
 This will provide *essentially* the same functionality as having a mouse and keyboard connected to the Signifier Raspberry Pi from a remote computer, but requires network access to the Signifier.

+On OS X platforms, you can follow the commands below from the _Terminal_ app.
+On Windows, this is available from either Command Line, or PowerShell.

-You can access a Signifier via SSH with the following command:
+Once in a terminal application on your computer, you can access a Signifier remotely via SSH with the following command:

 ```bash
 ssh pi@<signifier-ip-address>